And keep the most important message.

 A weak headline which doesn’t attract the attention of your target customer is already a bad start.

-The headline is the first obstacle you need to overcome, because if it isn’t powerful or convincing enough, you are not going to make your prospects stop and read the copy.
+The headline is the first obstacle you need to overcome, because if it isn’t powerful or compelling enough, you are not going to make your prospects stop and read the copy.

 With the headline you allure your buyer persona into your universe by creating curiosity and teasing the benefit they can get if they read more.